 In FY2015, the Board of Appeals heard two taxi related matters and upheld the SFMTA's action in both.
-Both respondents subsequently filed requests for rehearing, and both were denied.
+Both respondents subsequently filed requests for rehearing, and both were denied respectively.
 In FY2016 and FY2017, the Board of Appeals did not hear any taxi related appeals.
-One matter was appealed to the Board of Appeals in FY2018, and the SFMTA's action was upheld by default.
+One matter was heard before the Board of Appeals in FY2018, and the SFMTA's action was upheld by default.

 A comprehensive permit review and enforcement initiative was undertaken in 2019 and 2020, which resulted in 316 notices of nonrenewal being sent to 257 Medallion holders in September 2020.
-This enforcement activity generated an increase in the number of appeals both before the SFMTA Hearing Officer and the Board of Appeals.
+This enforcement activity generated an increase in the number of appeals both before the Hearing Officer and the Board of Appeals.

 Of the 316 Medallions impacted, 146 cured their outstanding issues and were promptly renewed.
 The holders of 121 Medallions did not respond, and the notice of nonrenewal became final.
 A total of 49 appeals were filed.
-Of the appeals filed, a total of 17 hearings were heard before a Hearing Officer, 32 resulted in default decisions due to the permit holder's failure to appear.
+Of the appeals filed, a total of 17 hearings were heard before a Hearing Officer, 32 resulted in default decisions because the permittee failed to appear.

-Of the 17 hearings heard before a Hearing Officer, the SFMTA's action was upheld in 13 hearings, while the Hearing Officer overturned the SFMTA's action in four hearings.
-A total of eight appeals went to the Board of Appeals, the SFMTA was the appellant in three of the eight.
-One of the three SFMTA appeals was settled prior to the hearing date, so the hearing did not go forward.
-SFMTA appeared at the Board of Appeals seven times between October 2021 and May 2022, with three additional hearings scheduled for November 2022.
-Two appeals have been heard before the Board of Appeals three times, resulting in multiple continuances between November 2021 and May 2022.
-These two are scheduled to be heard again for the fourth time in November 2022.
+- Of the 17 hearings heard before an SFMTA Hearing Officer, the Taxi Division's action was upheld in 13 hearings, while the Hearing Officer overturned the Taxi Division's action in four hearings. - A total of eight appeals went to the Board of Appeals. - SFMTA was the appellant in three of the eight. - One of the three appeals where SFMTA was the appellant was settled prior to the hearing date, so the hearing did not go forward and the Medallion Holder renewed their Medallion.
+The Board of Appeals denied SFMTA's appeal in the other two appeals, meaning that the Medallion Holders were allowed to renew. - Out of the five appeals where SFMTA was the respondent, in two instances the Board of Appeals could not reach a decision, meaning the underlying decision of the Hearing Officer was upheld.
+In those two instances, the underlying decision of the Hearing Officer upheld Taxi Services' permit action.
+In the remaining three appeals, the Board of Appeals granted the Medallion Holders' appeals, meaning that they were able to renew their respective Medallion.